wp-plugins/wp-fb-share-like-button/README.txt

 * Iframe and XFBML versions of Facebook Like Button.
 * Asynchronous or Synchronous loading of the Javascript
 * Hide facebook Like button using "Exclude Page IDs" from any page if "Show on page" checkbox enabled for all pages.
+* Option for use Facebook App Id provided by plugin.

 = Rate Us / Feedback =